 Why might the identity of the person diminish your fear?
 Perhaps you make a snap judgment about his physical capacity to overpower you, such that you do not fear the elderly (although they too can carry guns).
 Perhaps you see a child, who is not mentally or physically mature enough to mug someone.
 Perhaps the person is wearing a professional uniform, which shows him to be employed.
 These are not stereotypes in the sense given above.

 Other people will diminish your fear because they deviate from your mental paradigm of a mugger.
 Inevitably we keep these sorts of stock images in our heads.
 When you imagine a mugger, you probably see a young man rather than a woman or an old man, and you do not see him wearing a cowboy hat.
 You have probably acquired this image informally, from news reports and portrayals of muggers in popular culture, but it could be given a more plausible statistical defense than a general suspicion of young urban men could be.
 For while it is not true that most young urban men are muggers, it is true that most muggers are young urban men.
-Accordingly, if someone is a mugger, there is a high likelihood that he is a young urban man, although it is untrue that young urban men are likely to be muggers.
-Further, without knowing the actual likelihood that being a young urban man confers on someone’s being a mugger, you can safely assume that, among those who are muggers, you will not find old women in cowboy hats.
+Accordingly, if someone is a mugger, there is a high probability that he is a young urban man, although it is untrue that young urban men are likely to be muggers.
+Further, without knowing the actual probability that being a young urban man confers on someone’s being a mugger, you can safely assume that, among those who are muggers, you will not find old women in cowboy hats.

 In our application of statistical abstractions to what is immediate and personal, we have reached conclusions that are bluntly, blindly, stupidly categorical.